The Scope of the Problem

 But driver negligence is often a contributor to rear-end collisions.
 Distracted driving, aggressive driving and driving under the influence all play a role in these accidents that could have been avoided.

-If you’ve been in a rear-end collision, the Law Offices of Randolph Rice will speak to you free of charge and determine whether or not you have a valid claim.
+If you’ve been in a Dundalk rear-end collision, Rice, Murtha & Psoras will speak to you free of charge and determine whether or not you have a valid claim.
 Our attorneys are experienced in getting clients the just compensation they deserve after a car accident.
 Call (410) 694-7291 to speak to counsel today.